Pride Fighting Championships

 PRIDE Fighting Championships (Pride or Pride FC, founded as KRS-Pride) was a Japanese mixed martial arts promotion company.
 Its inaugural event was held at the Tokyo Dome on October 11, 1997.
 Pride held more than sixty mixed martial arts events, broadcast to about 40 countries worldwide.
 PRIDE was owned by the holding company Dream Stage Entertainment (DSE).

 For the ten years of its existence, PRIDE was one of the most popular MMA organizations in the world.
 Pride broadcast its event on Japanese pay-per-view and free-to-air television for millions of spectators in Japan, holding large events in sports stadiums, including the largest live MMA event audience record of 91,107 people at the Pride and K-1 co-production, Shockwave/Dynamite, held in August 2002, as well as the audience record of over 67,450 people at the Pride Final Conflict 2003.

+Pride was devised in 1997 as a way to promote a fight between Nobuhiko Takada, a professional wrestler at the time considered the top star of the Shoot wrestling circuit, and Rickson Gracie, a Brazilian Jiu-jitsu fighter from the Gracie family and vale tudo champion.
+The first event (later known as Pride 1) drew an audience of 40,000 spectators and attracted the attention of the Japanese media.
+With the success of the first events, and the UFC in crisis at the time, PRIDE became the leading organization in the nascent sport of MMA.